Each and every one of us who writes code in JavaScript goes through the same bewildering mental process. Can you explain the difference between

 to access and modify object properties as well to use customise its context in a smart and performant way.

-Please refer to the following example:
+Kindly check the following example:

 needsRefill